DannyBen/bashly-book/src/advanced/rendering.md

 $ bashly render --list
 ```

-Some built in templates may have special optional features that let you
+Some built-in templates may have special optional features that let you
 customize the output.
 Learn more about each template by running:

 ```bash